-Recent developments in government research makes social networks initiatives a popular method in the Public Administration arena.
-Moreover, in some settings, those even become mandatory.
-However, the adoption of this new paradigm needs to be followed up with training processes involving all the professionals within public organizations.
+Simulating artificial social networks has become a popular method in recent years with new technological developments.
+However, the adoption of this new framework in this domain needs to be followed with training processes involving various professionals within the field.
 In a general way, fragmentation can be perceived between these two endeavors (Biasiotti & Nannucci, 2004), i.e., the demand for social networks projects has increased more rapidly than the training of public administration personnel.
 Thus, as social networks initiatives have been undertaken without taking into account the skilled civil servants required, public institutions have been obliged to outsource external consultancies (Kaiser, 2004).

 One solution that has arisen lies in the creation of regional capacity-building networks in government scenarios, as is the case of the Scandinavian Network in government (see, for instance, Elovaara et al., 2004).
-In this context, an Inter-American
+In this context, an

-Capacity- Building Network in e-government is gradually taking shape, sponsored by several organizations.
+Inter-American Capacity- Building Network in egovernment is gradually taking shape, sponsored by several organizations.
 The major challenge that still remains to be addressed is to determine who requires training - among the diversity of profiles within public administration - and to establish what content must be delivered to which group and with what workload.
 Thus, the objective of this paper is to develop and present an analytical framework that enables the efficient and effective creation and deployment of a regional capacity-building network in government settings.
-In order to achieve this, a social network approach outlined below is used as proof-ofconcept of the framework developed by the researcher in order to clarify how to create homogeneous training groups of professionals, as well as how to define the necessary training content appropriate for each group.
+In order to achieve this, a social network approach outlined below is used as proof-of-concept of the framework developed by the researcher in order to clarify how to create homogeneous training groups of professionals, as well as how to define the necessary training content appropriate for each group.
+Overall, this work expands the study conducted by Xi and Yuan (2010).